-- 1.1 Each Department or School shall have a Department Review Committee (DRC) or School Review Committee (SRC) that provides the Chair/Director with recommendations on reappointment, promotion and the conferral of Permanent Tenure.
+1.1 Each Department or School shall have a Department Review Committee (DRC) or School Review Committee (SRC) that provides the Chair/Director with recommendations on reappointment, promotion and the conferral of Permanent Tenure.
 The DRC/SRC is composed of faculty members who have full-time appointments holding professorial rank.
+DRC/SRC members are required to attend the "Best Practices in Inclusive Faculty Review for Reappointment, Promotion and Tenure" presentation, led by UNC Charlotte Advance, every two years.
 Election shall be according to procedures established by the unit faculty.
 At least three Permanently Tenured faculty members shall serve as the voting members of the committee, and the Permanently Tenured members shall have a majority.
 Permanently tenured faculty members from other departments may be selected, according to a procedure approved by the department faculty, as voting members only if necessary to constitute the committee.
 Faculty members without Permanent Tenure who hold professorial rank may serve only as nonvoting participants, as determined by the department.
 The committee shall elect its chair from its Permanently Tenured members.
-No dean, department chair, director, associate/assistant chair, associate dean, or assistant dean may serve on the DRC/SRC. - 1.2 As required by Section 5.4 of the TPRP-UNCC the college has established a CRC, which is charged with providing the dean with recommendations on reappointment, promotion, and the conferral of Permanent Tenure.
+No dean, department chair, director, associate/assistant chair, associate dean, or assistant dean may serve on the DRC/SRC.

+1.2 As required by Section 5.4 of the TPRP-UNCC the college has established a College Review Committee (CRC), which is charged with providing the dean with recommendations on reappointment, promotion, and the conferral of Permanent Tenure.
 The committee shall be composed of one faculty member from each unit elected from Permanently Tenured faculty members who hold full-time appointments.
+CRC members are required to attend the "Best Practices in Inclusive Faculty Review for Reappointment, Promotion and Tenure" presentation, led by UNC Charlotte Advance, every two years.
 Election shall be according to procedures established by the CoAA Bylaws.
 The CRC shall elect its chair from its members.
 No Faculty Member may participate in the same case as a member of both the DRC/SRC and the CRC in reviewing or providing recommendations about reappointment, promotion, or the conferral of Permanent Tenure.
 In addition, no dean, department chair, director, associate/assistant chair, associate dean, or assistant dean may serve on the CRC.